 His field of expertise is Babylonian literature of the first millennium BC.
 His dissertation, “The Image of the Winds in Babylonian Literature,” which he is currently preparing for publication, studies how texts from different genres and periods adapt the same motifs involving the winds.
 In addition, he has written several individual studies on works of Babylonian literature.

-He is currently a postdoctoral associate of the “Cuneiform Commentaries Corpus Project,” which aims at making publicly available an electronic catalog of all known Mesopotamian commentary texts, together with electronic editions of a sizable selection of them.
+Between 2013 and 2016 he was a postdoctoral associate of the “Cuneiform Commentaries Corpus Project,” which aims at making publicly available an electronic catalog of all known Mesopotamian commentary texts, together with electronic editions of a sizable selection of them.
 He also organizes an advanced reading group of cuneiform texts (the “Yale Cuneiforum”) in the Yale Babylonian Collection on alternate weeks.
+He continues to collaborate with the Cuneiform Commentaries Project.

 Enrique Jiménez’s research has been supported by the Spanish National Research Council (CSIC) and the Deutscher Akademischer Austausch Dienst (DAAD).